 All these issues should be considered when considering the study limitations.

 Almost every study has limitations.
-Identifying them, and discussing the impact that they have on the interpretation of the study results, is important and ethical.
+Identifying these limitation, and discussing the impact that they have on the interpretation of the study results, is important and ethical.

-Example 9.1 (Interpretation) Smoking was once considered healthy and beneficial: some advertisements used doctors to promote cigarette smoking, and others promoted the benefits of smoking to athletes.233
+Example 9.1 (Interpretation) Smoking was once considered healthy and beneficial: some advertisements used doctors to promote cigarette smoking, and others promoted the benefits of smoking to athletes.232